scarpentier/YouTubeAutoDownload/readme.md

 # YouTube Favorites Downloader
-This simple console application will download a YouTube user's last 25 favorite videos on your hard drive.
+This simple console application will download a YouTube user's last 50 favorite videos to your hard drive.

 ## Usage
 	YouTubeFavDownload username [destination]